joestubbs/coe379L-sp24/docs/unit02/model_persistence.rst

     with open('my_knn_model', 'rb') as f:
         model = pickle.load(f)

-Again, notice the use of reading the file in binary format.
+Again, notice the use of reading the file in **binary format**.
 The load process will fail if we do not do that!

 But now, we can use ``model`` just as we would have used ``knn`` prior; we can go straight to predicting